League of East European States: Bodenheimer plan

 The idea was conceived by prominent Zionist Max Bodenheimer, in the context of World War I and longstanding German Mitteleuropa ambitions, utilizing the concept of national personal autonomy or national curiae, which would allow Jewish representation in the government alongside other groups despite their Pale of Settlement dispersion.
 Bodenheimer was a founder of the German Committee for Freeing of Russian Jews.
 The Committee drew up a plan to establish a buffer state between Germany and Russia, created from territory to be taken from Imperial Russia.
 The biography by his daughter describes a divide and rule strategy to the benefit of Germany: "In this Federation Ukrainians, White Russians, Lithuanians, Esthonians and Latvians would together serve as a counterbalance to the Poles, and the Germans, and Jews would hold the balance of power between the two groupings."

 German reaction

-Bodenheimer submitted a Memorandum with the proposal to the German Foreign Office in 1914, where it and the Committee received the support of Erich Ludendorff and then Paul von Hindenburg, as he made the case to them that eastern Jews could be Germanised.
+Bodenheimer submitted a Memorandum with the proposal to the German Foreign Office in 1914, where it and the Committee received the support of Erich Ludendorff and then Paul von Hindenburg, as he made the case to them that Eastern European Jewry could be Germanised.

-The plan soon proved unpopular with other German officials and Bodenheimer's Zionist colleagues, and was dead by the following year.
+The plan soon proved unpopular with other German officials and Bodenheimer's Zionist colleagues and was dead by the following year.
 The only tangible result was an August 1914 military propaganda leaflet targeting the Jews of Poland, the final text of which greatly disappointed Bodenheimer.
 The Poles were not very keen on the plan either.

 The idea was criticized by various Zionist leaders as impractical and dangerous, and eventually was given up after Wilhelm II of Germany and Franz Joseph of Austria issued the Act of November 5th 1916 in which they proclaimed the creation of the Kingdom of Poland.